The Trouble With Tourist Visas For China…

 The Benefits Of A Second Passport

-Years ago when I was traveling much more often than I am now… and traveling regularly to places that required visas in advance, such as Brazil, Vietnam, and India… I discovered that the U.S. will issue frequent travelers a second passport.
+Years ago when I was traveling much more often than I am now… and traveling regularly to places that required visas in advance, such as Brazil, Vietnam, and India… I discovered that the United States will issue frequent travelers a second passport.

 The second duplicate passport is good for two years only, but it can be very helpful.
 If you’re planning a fair amount of travel to countries that require visas in advance, I recommend applying for one.
 It is more difficult today, I have been told, to qualify for one of these second American passports than it was when I obtained mine, but it’s still possible.